 Tisha B'Av is regarded as the saddest day in the Jewish calendar.
 Tisha B'Av falls in July or August in the Gregorian calendar.
 The observance of this day includes five prohibitions, most notable of which is a day-long fast.
 The Book of Lamentations, which mourns the destruction of Jerusalem, is read in the synagogue, followed by the recitation of kinnot.
 The latter are liturgical dirges that lament the loss of the Temples and Jerusalem.

-In 2020, the year 5080 in the Jewish calendar, Tisha B'Av (the 9th day of the Jewish month of Av), starts on the evening of July 29 and runs through sunset on July 30.
+In 2021, the year 5781 in the Jewish calendar, Tisha B'Av (the 9th day of the Jewish month of Av), starts on the evening of Saturday, July 17 and ends the evening of Sunday, July 18.

 The following are some online resources: